 Unit level requirements must be met for a release from the last five years.
 Sales levels are determined on records sold in Canada only.
 Sales levels will be determined on “net sales” in Canada excluding exports and record club sales.
 This can include records sold offstage and through direct mail in Canada.
 Please note: “net sales” is defined as number of records shipped, net of returns.

 The RSF allows the sale of digital downloads of full albums and full condensed format releases to go toward meeting our net sales thresholds.
 A condensed format release is defined as having at least 20 minutes of music and at least 5 songs.
-Downloads of single tracks from these releases will also be allowed in meeting the net sales thresholds.
+Downloads of single tracks sold within the year leading up to the deadline for the round from these releases will also be allowed in meeting the net sales thresholds.
 Five single track downloads from a full album or condensed format release would constitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
+The tracks must appear on the actual release – not remixes or versions of songs which don’t appear on the actual release.

 Minimum major label spending required to establish a “Significant Investment”: